balancer/docs-v3/docs/partner-onboarding/balancer-v2/core-pools.md

 A pool can become a core pool if the following condition is met:

 - The pool contains at least 50% yield bearing tokens that Balancer earns protocol fees on
+- The pool meets all technical requirements as described [here](./onboard-yb-token.md)
 - The pool has been voted in by governance as such and has a gauge rewards can be streamed to

 Fees collected by a core pool are tracked and processed every 2 weeks.
 All tokens are swapped to USDC and then distributed.
 The reasons for this bi-weekly schedule are two-fold: